xArm-Developer/xArm-Python-SDK/README.md

   - Support for blocky code conversion and operation of xArmStudio1.6.9
   - Support velocity control
   - Support calibrate tcp offset and user offset

-- > ### 1.6.5

-  - Support for blocky code conversion and operation of xArmStudio1.6.5

 - >### [More](ReleaseNotes.md)